Ben Weston (Days of Our Lives): Storylines

 In June 2018, Marlena visits Ben and questions his mental state as he is due to be released from the sanitarium.
 Ben says it was the incident with Sami and Will that caused his breakthrough.
 Ben promises to make amends for the pain he caused.
 Upon release, Ben visits Will to apologize and Chad orders him out of town.
 When Chad ditches him at the edge of town, Ben finds Ciara Brady (Victoria Konefal) after a motorcycle crash.
 Ben promises he has changed and convinces her to let him tend to her wounds.
 They bond as Ben cares for her and she begins to trust him.
 However, Ben unravels when he can't fill his medication due to the Salem police putting out an APB on him and Ciara.
-Paranoid Ben suffers from hallucinations of Clyde who tries to convince him that Ciara turned him in.
+Paranoid Ben has hallucinations of Clyde who tries to convince him that Ciara turned him in.
 Ciara talks him down and Ben goes to the pharmacy to get his medication only to return to Ciara's police commissioner mother, Hope (Kristian Alfonso) and Rafe Hernandez (Galen Gering) rescue Ciara from the burning cabin.
 Ben is arrested for arson but swears he is innocent and Ciara hires Ted Laurent (Gilles Marini) as his attorney.
 After his release, Ben is attacked by Paige's mother Eve Donovan (Kassie DePaiva) and turns to Ciara for help.
 After the police rule the fire was an accident, Hope agrees to drop the charges if Ben skips town.
 However, Ciara invites Ben to move in with her, her boyfriend Tripp Dalton (Lucas Adams) and her niece Claire (Olivia Rose Keegan).
 Ben was arrested after Tripp planted evidence against him.
 He was then let go, He soon learned the truth and informed Ciara about it.
 He chose not to press charges against Tripp.
 He starts dating newly single Ciara.
 He also saves her from the burning fire after his sister Jordan Ridgeway abducts her.
 Ben takes Ciara to the hospital where Ciara is admitted for inhaling too much smoke.
 Jordan shows up in Ciara's room and knocks Ben out.
 When he regains his consciousness, he stops Jordan from hurting Ciara, he almost kills her with a syringe but is stopped by Rafe Hernandez.
 Feeling guilty for almost hurting the sister who raised him, he visits her at the police station and apologizes to her.
 He then figures out that it was Claire Brady who set both the fires at the Mammoth Falls Cabin and the Horton cabin that almost killed Ciara, Tripp and Haley Chen.
 He saves Tripp and Haley, but gets wrongly accused of setting the fire and gets arrested.
 At the SPD, he confides in Ciara and they secretly conspire against Claire.
 Looking for work he meets garage mechanic, Jake Lambert, who looks exactly like his deceased friend and former boss, Stefan DiMera.
 Jake hires him.
 With a source of income, he feels he can propose to Ciara.
 They are married by Julie with many in attendance.
 As they walk the church aisle to leave, an explosive goes off injuring many and burying Ben under debris.
 Emergency, fire and police responders are unable to find Ben.
 It is revealed that Ben has been taking captive and brought to New York City.
 He is bound when he awakens and Eve Donovan reveals herself as his captor with help from a man named Vincent.
 Eve is still grieving the murder of her daughter, Paige, at the hands of Ben.
 She and Vincent torture and brainwash Ben with mind-altering drugs.
 They program him to kill Ciara.
 He is found by Ciara and Hope.
 Ben and Ciara later get re-married after Ciara was presumed dead after being captured by Evan Frears and then loses her memory but regains it after reuniting with Ben, and the two later have two children together, Bo Weston (named after Ciara's father, Bo Brady) and Addie Weston (named after Ciara's grandmother Addie Horton).